Tamron 35-70 f/3.5 17A Adaptall-2 Disassembly and Fungus Cleaning

 After I nut unscrewed, I began to pull the first lens fungus elements, and it was not under a second.
 That’s how all the inside of the lens is deceptive.
 It turns out that the fungus was the third lens on the side of the aperture, but to get there, I had to disassemble the lens differently.

 I had access to the third element, which structurally is in the middle of the lens.
 Pulling the lens on the backside, too, would not avail.
 The lens had to be dismantled in the middle.

 I began to look carefully, at least some hint of how it can be disassembled and found.
 Under the rubberized ring was a small notch.

 The red arrow shows the location of the insert the spanner wrench

 I put the thin end of the spanner wrench and began to rotate counterclockwise.
 Nut succumbed rotation, and thus I can easily make out the lens into two halves.

 Dismantled lens.
 The arrow indicates the lens. which needed to be cleaned

 The lens came to me from Texas.
-It is a pity that he did not photograph fungus, I want to quickly get rid of it.
+It is a pity that he did not photograph fungus; I want to get rid of it quickly.

-Further, the lens was assembled opposite way.
-When installing the helicoid in the thread, you must see to it that he was exactly in the place where he was pulled out, otherwise you can remove it and lose focus to infinity and the scale will not accurately show the focusing distance.
+Further, the lens was assembled the opposite way.
+When installing the helicoid in the thread, you must see to it that he was exactly where he was pulled out; otherwise, you can remove it and lose focus to infinity, and the scale will not accurately show the focusing distance.

-All this work took me a little more an hour.
-But if all know in advance how and what to disassemble, we can handle much faster.
+All this work took me a little more than an hour.
+But if all know in advance how and what to disassemble, we can handle it much faster.